 Fuzzy models are based on fuzzy algorithms.
 This type of algorithms developed by Zadeh (1968) are designed to process uncertain or incomplete data.
 The fuzzy set theory defines fuzzy sets as elements that are classified by a grade of membership intermediate between full and none membership.
 This theory differs with the classic set theory because the fuzzy sets have not sharp boundaries.
 This difference can be exemplified with the definition of colour.
 In classic set theory, the shades of a certain colour are defined as specific names such as, in the case of blue, baby blue, light blue, dark blue, navy blue...
 On the other hand, the fuzzy set theory would define all this colours as more or less blue.
 The definition of the statement more or less blue is not immediate and even more difficult to define.
-It is not a closed boundary or definition, but a fuzzy set, which contains all the members of the group blue.
-Fuzzy models allow to use fuzzy sets to build statements and algorithms for its application on regular logical and arithmetical operations (Salski, 2006).
+It is not a closed boundary or definition, but a fuzzy sets to build statements and algorithms for its application on regular logical and arithmetical operations (Salski, 2006).